 Setting higher standards

 In the workplace, employers are left scratching their heads when examining an employee’s written work.
 This creates a huge talent gap between employers, who are expecting efficient and professional writing, and the reality of poorly written, inadequately expressed, illogical, and repetitive writing.
 Despite written and oral communications skills being a requirement in just about every job vacancy, employers no longer have access to the writing skills they require of employees to be successful.
 It is an unfortunate probability that, with ten applicants for a white-collar job, none of the applicant pool will have acceptable writing skills.

-Whether a student is studying botany or business, there needs to be a higher standard required for the ability to read, write, and speak proper English in our school system and in the workplace.
+All students, whether they are studying botany or business, must be held to a higher standard for reading, writing, and speaking proper English in our school system and in the workplace.
 In addition to setting higher standards, we need to enforce them.
-The distinction between texting/email and more formal writing skills needs to be made clear to students at an early age.
-Employers who are seeking hires with strong oral and written communication skills need to hold employees accountable for their products.
+The distinction between texting and more formal writing skills needs to be made clear to students at an early age.
+Employers who are seeking hires with strong oral and written communication skills need to hold employees accountable for the writing they produce.